Paul-js-hub/fed-assignment1/README.md

 ### Editing exercises
 After cloning and getting the server to run you can proceed to edit index.html.
 Please do not touch initializeObjects.js which contains the example sets of canvas objects.

-Add your code under the following line in the index.html
+Add your import(s) under the following line in the index.html.
+Then write your JavaScript into separate files except what is needed to handle the clicks.

 ```
 // Add import(s) for your module(s) to here and modify event listeners